vinevi/mm6-chaos/README.md

 All event properties are optional.
 The events can have 3 functions:

   * prepare - is triggered when event appears in que.
 It is used to compute event's title and result if needed.
-For example to display the item name or amount of gold while the event is in que
+For example to display item name or amount of gold while the event is in que
   * run - main event function which is triggered when the timer reaches 0
   * restore - is triggered before the next event starts and is used to remove the effects of the event